 - 1. Location and height of post must allow service drop to meet the same clearance requirements as a permanent service. - 2.
 The temporary service must be overhead when the permanent service is from an overhead transformer. - 3.
-Temporary Service shall be at least 3-feet from all electric and gas service stubs. - 4.
 Temporary Service shall be at least 3-feet from all electric and gas service stubs.

-2.3 Temporary Underground Service [57]
+2.3 Temporary Underground Service [58]